 Lisa Mason battles competitive gymnastics nerves on her return

-The 31-year-old won English vault gold in her first event in 13 years earlier this month but was sixth at the British Championships this weekend.
+The 31-year-old earlier this month but was sixth at the British Championships this weekend.

 "Being up against these girls who are pretty much half of my age and training full-time is a little bit nerve-raking," Mason told BBC Sport.